 Incompatible with Ca chloride, kanamycin sulfate, norepinephrine acid tartrate, pentobarbital Na and meglumine adipiodone.

 Narrow-angle glaucoma, symptomatic prostate hypertrophy, acute asthma attacks, stenosing peptic ulcer, bladder neck or pyloroduodenal obstruction.
 Concomitant or within 14 days of MAOI use.

 Patient with CV disease (e.g. ischaemic heart disease, hypertension), increased intraocular pressure, thyroid dysfunction, asthma or other chronic breathing disorders (e.g. bronchitis), epilepsy, prostatic hyperplasia, genitourinary obstruction.
 Hepatic or renal impairment.
 Children and elderly.
 Pregnancy and lactation.

 Significant: Sedation; excitation (in young children).
 Eye disorders: Blurred vision.
 Gastrointestinal disorders: Dry mouth, nausea, vomiting, diarrhoea, epigastric pain.
 General disorders and administration site conditions: Fatigue, lassitude.
 Metabolism and nutrition disorders: Anorexia, increased appetite.
 Nervous system disorders: Somnolence, disturbance in attention, abnormal coordination, dizziness, headache.

 This drug may cause drowsiness, dizziness, blurred vision and psychomotor impairment, if affected, do not drive or operate machinery.

-May enhance sedative effect of hypnotics, anxiolytics, sedatives, opioid analgesics and neuroleptics.
-May inhibit phenytoin metabolism which may lead to phenytoin toxicity.
+Enhanced sedative effect with other CNS depressants (e.g. barbiturates, hypnotics, opioid analgesics, sedatives, antipsychotics.
+Inhibits phenytoin metabolism which may lead to phenytoin toxicity.
 Potentially Fatal: Increased anticholinergic effects with MAOIs.